Album Quilt (detail), 1848; American; cotton; 100 1/4 x 100 1/4 inches; Saint Louis Art Museum, Gift of Mrs. Stratford Lee Morton 1:1973

 June 12, 2026–January 24, 2027- Location

 Picturing Independence marks the 250th anniversary of the signing of the Declaration of Independence in 1776.
-The exhibition features more than 50 works in a wide range of media from the Museum’s collection that span 1770 to 2018.
+The exhibition features around 30 works in a wide range of media from the Museum’s collection that span 1770 to 2018.

 The exhibition is arranged in two sections.
 The first, “Picturing Revolution,” presents depictions of the American Revolution and military service.
 The second, “Symbols of the New Nation,” juxtaposes how American artists developed and responded to national symbols, including the US flag, the bald eagle, and the Statues of Liberty.
 The exhibition will present a wide range of works, including silver by Paul Revere, paintings by Benjamin West and George Caleb Bingham, and prints by Jacob Lawrence, Marisol, Fritz Scholder, and Norman Akers.